 A few years ago, Southern Living opened a recipe feature by declaring, "It doesn't get much more Southern than a plate of Fried Green Tomatoes."
 25 years ago, that would have been dead wrong.
 But, thanks in part to the power of Hollywood myth-making and the speed at which we can collectively create new traditions, it's a spot on description today.

-Like several other iconic foods we've looked into for this series, the roots of fried green tomatoes in the South don't run nearly as deep as one might think.
+Like several other iconic foods we've explored, the roots of fried green tomatoes in the South don't run nearly as deep as one might think.
 What's unique about their story is that we know the exact day that fried green tomatoes were transformed into a Southern icon: January 24, 1992.

 That was the date of the nationwide release of Fried Green Tomatoes, the Universal Pictures film version of Fannie Flagg's novel Fried Green Tomatoes at the Whistle Stop Café.
 The relatively low budget movie turned out to be a box office sleeper, grossing $82 million in the United States.
 It earned Jessica Tandy an Oscar nomination for best supporting actress and it made fried green tomatoes an overnight Southern culinary star.